 Members of the working group discussed the claiming rules for sleepover supports and whether it was appropriate for a provider to bill for the expected number of active hours that a worker works for in sleepover shifts instead of the current arrangement.
 Some members were concerned that this approach would not cover the breadth of sleepover issues that providers deal with.
 Providers could trust the budgeted amount would be reasonable, but practically every provider would get the budget for the same amount and some would need it more than others.
 Members of the working group considered that the current arrangement is appropriate as providers are able to plan for up to two hours of active support within the sleepover shift; that it would be hard for providers to predict whether funding is enough as it would be hard to predict the number of active hours.
-They also reported that the transaction costs and the development of the system to track the number of active hours on a participant level would be problematic; that the current arrangement works as it is a known rate among the participant cohort and allows provider management at a participant level; and the current arrangement makes the difference between sleepover and night shifts clear.
+They also reported that the transaction costs and the development of the system to track the number of active hours on a participant level would be problematic; that the current arrangement at a participant level; and the current arrangement makes the difference between sleepover and night shifts clear.